rthardin/secret-idiot/README.md

 ## How it works

 - **Agent** — Complete your secret mission visibly enough for your Witness to confirm, but discreetly enough that the Crowd doesn't notice.
-- **Witness** — You know who the Agent is and what their mission is.
+- **Witness** — You know who the Agent is and what their mission is, but you're invisible to them.
 Watch quietly.
-The Agent will come to you.
 - **Crowd** — You have no idea who the Agent is.
 Stay alert and burn them in the debrief if you catch on.

 After the round, everyone submits a debrief report.
 Crowd members can accuse (burn) someone they think was the Agent.
 The host can veto a correct burn if it was made for the wrong reason.